nixworks/public/news/2012/08/4/index.md

 ##### Islam
 ### [Jailed Islamist cleric Abu Bakar Bashir threatens to wage war in Burma following alleged abuses by Buddhists against the country's Rohingya people by the Tatmadaw, in a letter to Burmese president Thein Sein. ](/news/2012/08/4/jailed-islamist-cleric-abu-bakar-bashir-threatens-to-wage-war-in-burma-following-alleged-abuses-by-buddhists-against-the-country-s-rohingya.md)
-_Context: Burma, Rohingya, Islam, Thein Sein, Abu Bakar Bashir, security forces_
+_Context: Burma, security forces, Islam, Thein Sein, Rohingya, Abu Bakar Bashir_

 ##### Sudan
 ### [Sudan confirms an oil agreement with neighbouring South Sudan. ](/news/2012/08/4/sudan-confirms-an-oil-agreement-with-neighbouring-south-sudan.md)
-_Context: Sudan, South Sudan_
+_Context: South Sudan, Sudan_

 ##### Russia
 ### [The defence lawyer for the Russian band Pussy Riot says the accused face long jail terms, and accuses the court of pressuring the defendants and witnesses. ](/news/2012/08/4/the-defence-lawyer-for-the-russian-band-pussy-riot-says-the-accused-face-long-jail-terms-and-accuses-the-court-of-pressuring-the-defendants.md)